 - Dr Reddy will see you on the morning after surgery if an overnight stay is required – commonly after ligament reconstruction procedures.
 He and the Physiotherapist will guide you regarding the exercise regimen.

 - Patients can walk full weight bearing after a partial meniscectomy.
-But meniscal repair would require you to be toe-touch weight bearing only for 2 weeks followed by partial weight bearing for a further 2 weeks.
+But meniscal repair would require you to be toe-touch weight bearing only for 4 weeks.

 - Total healing time is 12-16 weeks following a meniscal repair and 3-6 weeks following a partial meniscectomy.
 Following a partial meniscectomy, you would be able to walk full weight bearing on the same day as surgery and return to sedentary work as early as 5-7 days; but heavy manual work may need 2-3 weeks.
 Twisting and pivoting is prohibited for 6-8 weeks.